trailheadapps/dreaminvest-lwc/README.md

 ### Installing DreamInvest using Salesforce DX

-> **IMPORTANT**: Because of a current issue in pre-release, make sure your project path doesn't include any of the following folder names: **lwc**, **aura**, **wave**.
-For example, DO NOT clone this repository in a folder called **/Projects/lwc**.

 1. Set up your environment.
 Follow the steps in the [Quick Start: Lightning Web Components](https://trailhead.salesforce.com/content/learn/projects/quick-start-lightning-web-components/) Trailhead project.
 The steps include:

-  - Sign up for a Spring '19 pre-release org and enable Dev Hub functionality
+  - Enable Dev Hub in your Trailhead Playground
-  - Install the pre-release version of the Salesforce CLI
+  - Install Salesforce CLI
   - Install Visual Studio Code
   - Install the Visual Studio Code Salesforce extensions, including the Lightning Web Components extension

-2. Authenticate with your hub org (if not already done).
-The command below uses the `-a` flag to assign an alias that can be used in other commands:
+2. If you haven't already done so, authenticate with your hub org and provide it with an alias (**myhuborg** in the command below):

   ```
   sfdx force:auth:web:login -d -a myhuborg